DIGITALOCEAN

 While the initial phases of this effort were heavily influenced by user needs, I did not have the opportunity to do deep and impactful usability testing, as the scope of the effort was expanded significantly with the Workspaces addition to the object model and the lack of flexibility on timeline.

-We were fortunate to have a team of internal DO employees who were testing the platform for us while we were building, so I relied on them, as well as feedback from our partner on their own user data, to help fill in the gaps when I needed eyes on the experience outside of the design team.
+We were fortunate to have a small team of private beta and internal team members who were testing the platform for us while we were building, so I relied on them, as well as feedback from our partner on their own user data, to help fill in the gaps when I needed eyes on the experience outside of the design team.

 I was consoled by the fact that this was the type of experience that could easily be tracked - there are so many datapoints we can gather, not only about metrics usage, but about agent score performance over time, number and types of changes made after evaluations, dataset shape and strategy - that I knew I’d soon have tons of data to parse through to make improvements.